When you hear the word chiropractor, plantar fasciitis is probably the last thing that comes to mind.

 Every pair of Vionic shoes come with our patented Vio-Motion footbed.
 With a trifecta of arch support, cushioning, and heel stability, Vionic footwear is a plantar fascia paradise.
 From stilettos to sandals, we’ve got a pair for any occasion.

-Say goodbye to foot pain, and switch to Vionic footwear today!
+Say goodbye to foot discomfort, and switch to Vionic footwear today!

 Sources: